 Turning the inverter on: Press the ON/OFF INVERTER pushbutton to activate the inverter function.
-The inverter will either be actively "inverting" by using power from the batteries to power the AC loads (see figure 5-4); or will be "searching" for a load by using very little power from the batteries - if in search mode (see figure 5-3).
-The green 'INV' LED will be on when the inverter is actively inverting and the green 'INV' LED will flash while searching.
+The inverter will either be actively inverting by using power from the batteries to power the AC loads (see Figure 5-4), or will be searching for a load by using very little power from the batteries - if in Search mode (see Figure 5-3).
+The green INV LED will be on when the inverter is actively inverting and will flash while searching.

-Turning the inverter off: While the inverter is actively "inverting" or "searching", the ON/OFF INVERTER pushbutton can be pressed to switch the inverter function off and this will turn the green 'INV' LED off (see figure 5-2).
+Turning the inverter off: While the inverter is actively inverting or searching, the ON/OFF INVERTER pushbutton can be pressed to switch the inverter function off.
+This will turn the green INV LED off (see Figure 5-2).

-Inverter Standby: The inverter is in standby when the inverter is active (green 'INV' LED is on) and an external AC power (utility/shore or generator) is passing through the inverter to power the AC loads.
-During normal operation, the AC loads will be powered by the external AC power, however, if a blackout or brownout condition occurs, the inverter senses these conditions, transfers to inverter mode and powers the AC loads connected to the inverter.
+Inverter Standby: The inverter is in standby when the inverter is active (green INV LED is on) and an external AC power (utility/shore or generator) is passing through the inverter to power the AC loads.
+During normal operation, the AC loads will be powered by the external AC power.
+However, if a blackout or brownout condition occurs, the inverter senses these conditions, transfers to Inverter mode and powers the AC loads connected to the inverter.

-CAUTION: If you have critical loads and in Inverter Standby, do not press the ON/OFF INVERTER pushbutton to turn the inverter function off.
-If the green 'INV' LED is off, inverter power will NOT be available to run your critical loads if the external AC power is interrupted.
+CAUTION: If you have critical loads and are in Inverter Standby, do not press the ON/OFF INVERTER pushbutton to turn the inverter function off.
+If the green INV LED is off, inverter power will not be available to run your critical loads if the external AC power is interrupted.

-5.2.2 Charger mode
+5.2.2 Charger Mode

 Turning the charger on: The charger will automatically be activated and begin to charge your batteries when acceptable AC power (utility/shore or generator) is connected to the input (HOT IN 1) of the inverter.
 When the charger is ON, it produces DC voltage and current to charge your batteries.
 The CHG LED will be on when the charger is ON and actively charging.
-While charging the display will show Bulk, Absorption, Float or Full Charge (see figures 5-5 thru 5-9).
+While charging, the display will show Bulk, Absorption, Float, or Full Charge (see Figures 5-5 thru 5-9).

-Charger Standby: While the charger is actively charging, the ON/OFF CHAR-GER pushbutton can be pressed to switch the charger to "Charger Standby".
+Charger Standby: While the charger is actively charging, the ON/OFF CHAR-GER pushbutton can be pressed to switch the charger to Charger Standby.
 While the charger is in Charger Standby, the incoming AC is still available on the inverter's output, but the charger is not allowed to charge.
-The display will show 'Charger Standby' and the CHG LED will flash when the charger is in standby mode, (see figure 5-10).
+The display will show Charger Standby and the CHG LED will flash when the charger is in Standby mode (see Figure 5-10).

-Info: To resume charging, momentarily press the ON/OFF CHARGER button; or disconnect/reconnect AC power to the inverter's input.
+Info: To resume charging, momentarily press the ON/OFF CHARGER button, or disconnect/reconnect AC power to the inverter's input.

-Equalize charging: Equalizing is a "controlled overcharge" performed after the batteries have been fully charged.
-It helps to mix the battery electrolyte (to reverse the buildup of stratification) and also helps to remove sulfates that may have built up on the plates.
-These conditions, if left unchecked will reduce the overall capacity of the battery.
+Equalize charging: Equalizing is a controlled overcharge performed after the batteries have been fully charged.
+It helps to mix the battery electrolyte (to reverse the buildup of stratification) and to remove sulfates that may have built up on the plates.
+These conditions if left unchecked, will reduce the overall capacity of the battery.

-WARNING: Do not perform an equalization charge without reading and following all safety precautions pertaining to charging/equalization as noted in this manual and any equalization information in the inverter's manual.
+WARNING: Do not perform an Equalization charge without reading and following all safety precautions pertaining to charging/equalization as noted in this manual and any equalization information in your inverter's owner's manual.

-To enable the equalization charge; see figure 5-11 and follow all related information on page 26.
+To enable the Equalization charge, see Figure 5-11 and the info on page 27.